Ray Dempsey Gardner: Execution

 Gardner made several unsuccessful appeals for execution.
-He lost his last bid to stay alive after the Utah Board of Pardons & Parole rejected his request for leniency so that he could be used as a "guinea pig" for science.
+He lost his last bid to stay alive after the Utah Board of Pardons and Parole rejected his request for leniency so that he could be used as a "guinea pig" for science.
 The prosecution called Gardner a dangerous sadist.
 Gardner, who was given the choice of being shot or hanged, chose to be executed by firing squad.

 Gardner was executed by firing squad at the Utah State Prison on September 29, 1951.
 Five rifles opened fire at him together after Sheriff Mac Wade ordered "Ready, aim, fire."
 Gardner's last words were "I'm ready to go.
 No one will miss me.
 My life has been worthless."

 When the prison warden wrote to Gardner's grandmother, his nearest living relative, she responded: "In referring to your letter … in regard to Ray Gardner’s body being shipped to Ohio.
 I am not able to have him sent here … his mother is dead.
 We knew nothing about him for eight years until we read of him committing the crime. … I have no further responsibility of care.
 Use the body as the law directs for medical science."